-All trusts filing Form 706GS(T) must have an employer identification number (EIN).
-A nonexplicit trust as described on page 1 under Who Must File must have an EIN that is separate from any other entity's EIN and that will be used only by the nonexplicit trust.
+All trusts filing Form 706-GS(T) must have an employer identification number (EIN).
+A nonexplicit trust as described on page 1 under Who Must File must have an EIN that is separate from any other entity's EIN and that will be used only by the entity in its capacity as the nonexplicit trust.

 A trust or nonexplicit trust that does not have an EIN should apply for one on Form SS-4, Application for Employer Identification Number.
 This form may be obtained from most IRS and Social Security Administration offices.
+IRS forms and publications may also be ordered by calling our toll-free number 1-800-TAX-FORM (1-800-829-3676).

-Send Form SS-4 to the same Internal Revenue Service Center where Form 706GS(T) is filed.
+Send Form SS-4 to the same Internal Revenue Service Center where Form 706-GS(T) is filed.
 If you do not receive the EIN by the filing time for the GST form, write "Applied for" on line 1b.
-Get Pub.
+See Pub.
 583, Taxpayers Starting a Business, for more information.